Xilinx/mlir-aie/Building.md

     ```
     This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

-4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or
+4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` for Versal or Ryzen AI
-    `utils/build-mlir-aie-ryzen-ai.sh` for Ryzen AI with the path to the `llvm/build`
+    with the path to the `llvm/build` directory.
+The Vitis environment will have to be
-    directory.
-The Vitis environment will have to be set up for this to succeed.
+    set up for this to succeed.

     ```
     source <Vitis Install Path>/settings64.sh
     ./utils/build-mlir-aie.sh <llvm dir>/<build dir>
     ```
-    or
-    ```
-    ./utils/build-mlir-aie-ryzen-ai.sh <llvm dir>/<build dir>
-    ```

     This will create a `build` and `install` folder in the directory that you cloned MLIR AIE into.

-    The MLIR AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM processors.
+    The MLIR AIE tools will be able to generate binaries targetting a combination of AIEngine and ARM/x86 processors.

 5. In order to run all the tools, it is necessary to add some paths into your environment.
 This can be
 done by sourcing the `utils/env_setup.sh` script with the paths to the install folders for mlir-aie